What does Innes mean?

 Innes is an unusual first name for women but a very prominent last name for all people (#10714 out of 150436, Top 7%).
 (2000 U.S. Census)

-Agnes, Anais, Anissa, Annis, Ina, Ines, Inez and Una are the popular alternative forms of Innes (#unlisted).
+Agnes, Anais, Anissa, Annis, Ina, Ines, Inez and Una are the popular alternative forms of Innes (outside Top 1000).
+Variants like Agye are seldom used.
 Adoption of these girl names was at its most widespread during the years 1900-1909 (usage of 0.4749%) and has become significantly less since, with versions such as Anissa, Ina, Ines, Inez and Una falling out of style.
 Below is a graphed comparison of the usage of the girl name Innes and related names.
 (Top 1000 Birth Names Statistics, 2014)